trufflesecurity/of-CORS/README.md

 Once you've created an API token with the correct permissions you can proceed to the next step.

-*Important* make sure your cloudflare account is totally empty, and you don't register anything for the domain you purchased in the previous step

 ### Get a Heroku API Key

 `of-CORS` uses Heroku for easy application deployment and hosting.

 You'll need an active Heroku account to get the `of-CORS` application stack up and running.
-Once you have an account you'll want to add a credit card to your account (it will cost a few bucks a month all said and done)
+Once you have an account you'll want to add a credit card to your account (it will cost a few bucks a month once everything is said and done).

 ### Configuring of-CORS for Deployment